 We hear from many people who are in abusive relationships, and even those who have left relationships, but say that they love their abusive partner.
 They wonder, “Why do I love someone who has hurt me so much?”
 It can feel strange, confusing and even wrong to love someone who has chosen to be abusive.
-Let’s dive into what might be contributing to this feeling of love for someone who is being abusive towards you.

 While these feelings can be difficult to understand, they aren’t strange and they aren’t wrong.
 Love isn’t something that just disappears overnight.
 It’s a connection and emotional attachment that you create with another person.
 Love comes with a lot of investment of time, energy and trust.
 It’s not easy to just let go of a life you’ve built with someone, whether they’re abusive toward you or not.